 The destination for a generation of Russian cosmonauts, Mir, provided opportunities for astronauts from other countries and space agencies to conduct research for their national programs on a commercial basis.
 The Shuttle-Mir Program saw nine space shuttle missions dock with Mir, and seven American astronauts join their Russian colleagues on long-duration expeditions as the two nations learned to work together in preparation for building and operating the International Space Station (ISS).

 On February 19, 1986, the Soviet Union launched Mir’s first element, called the base block or core module, enabling crews to live aboard.
 Over the next several years, the Soviets added five research modules, including two partially outfitted with science equipment provided by the United States as part of the Shuttle-Mir Program, to expand its capabilities and habitable volume.
-The overall mass of the complex increased from 45,000 pounds to 285,900 pounds, and its habitable volume from 3,200 cubic feet to 12,400 cubic feet, at the time the largest spacecraft in orbit.
+The overall mass of the complex increased from 45,000 to 285,900 pounds (20,000 to 123,000 kilograms), and its habitable volume from 3,200 to 12,400 cubic feet (91 to 351 cubic meters), at the time the largest spacecraft in orbit.

 During its 13 years of human occupancy, Mir hosted 104 cosmonauts and astronauts from 13 countries and space agencies.